Recodifying SOC reports: What SSAE No. 18 means for SOC 1s

 About RYAN BUCKNER

-Ryan Buckner is a Principal at Schellman & Company, Inc. Ryan currently leads Schellman’s SOC 1 practice and has been a leading advocate for the adoption of SOC 1 and SOC 2 solutions by cloud service providers.
-Ryan also is an AICPA-approved and nationally listed SOC Peer Review Specialist for SOC 1 and SOC 2 examinations.
-Having completed over 800 service audits.
-Ryan is one of the most experienced service auditors in the United States.
+Ryan Buckner is a Principal and Chief Knowledge Officer at Schellman.
+Ryan currently serves on Schellman’s attestation leadership team and leads the firm-wide research and development for attestation methodology.
+Ryan is a CIPP, CISSP, CISA, ISO 27001 Lead auditor, and maintains multiple CPA licenses, among other certifications.
+Ryan is also an AICPA-approved and nationally listed Peer Review Specialist for SOC examinations.
+Having directly performed and completed over 1,000 service audits, Ryan is one of the most experienced service auditors in the world.